-Painting the bathroom can be an easy weekend DIY project for many home or condo owners.
-Paint colours can help create that relaxing home spa bathroom many of us dream to have in our homes.
+Painting of the bathroom can be an easy weekend DIY project for many home or condo owners.
+Choosing the perfect paint colours can help create a relaxing home spa effect many of us dream of having.

 Prep Work To Do Before Applying Paint

-It is imperative the prepare the walls before painting.
-Start by removing the electrical plate covers and light switch covers, cover any furniture or in the case of the bathroom you can lay a drop cloth over the vanity and sink countertop area.
-If there are any large hanging light fixtures you should wrap them in plastic tarp to protect them from any splatter when painting the ceilings.
+Remove electrical plate and light switch covers, cover any furniture or in this case of the bathroom you can lay a drop cloth over the vanity and sink countertop area.
+If there are any large hanging light fixtures you should wrap them in plastic to protect them from any splatter when painting the ceilings.

 Use painters tape on baseboards and any other place you don’t want paint to cover, such as door knobs.
 Once you have everything covered and protected from any accidental spills or drips, you need to ensure any nail pops, and drywall imperfections are tended to.
 Preparing drywall for painting ensures a smoother finish and paint application.

 Best Paint Finish To Use